mfelleisen/7GUI/README.md

 - task 3: a constrained flight booking choice
 - task 4: a timer
 - task 5: a CRUD MVC
+- task 6: a circle drawer, with undo/redo facility

 To install,